-Calls to our API are limited to 2500 a day per organisation account to avoid abuse or negligent integrations that degrade platform performance.
+Calls to our API are limited to 2500 per day per organisation account to avoid abuse or negligent integrations that degrade platform performance.

 We also have a soft limit of 3 concurrent API connections per organisation account.